dubbersthehoser/mayble/docs/README.md

 ### Creating Files

-When creating a file, be it exporting ~.csv~ or creating database file, with in the file dialog, the file name extension is **not required**.
-The appropriate extension will be append to the name if the extension is not found.
+When creating a file, be it exporting `.csv` or creating database file, with in the file dialog, the file name extension is **not required**.
+The appropriate extension will be append to the name, if is not found.

+## Text Search

+When entering text in to search entry, an case insensitive substring match will be preformed on the set column/field.
+Resulting a selection ring, which can be navigated.